DavidMiles1925/plant_care_assistant/README.md

 [See my github tutorial on how to set up the Raspberry Pi Zero 2 W](https://github.com/DavidMiles1925/pi_zero_setup)

-- Make sure to also follow the instructions on that page on how to:
+- If you want to run the code via SSH, make sure to also follow the instructions on that page on how to:
   [Set up a static IP address](https://github.com/DavidMiles1925/pi_zero_setup?tab=readme-ov-file#configure-static-ip-address)

-### Build the Board

-1. Connect ADS sensor.

 ### Set Up I2C/smbus